 India!
 The sacred land of the Gods.
-It boils with warmth, colors and chaos.
+It boils with warmth, colors, and chaos.
 The river Ganj flows through its cities bringing life and harmony to every living creature.
 The people are filled with energy and music.
 The home of Bollywood, Mahatma Gandhi, Krishna and Patchouli.
 The mesmerizing culture of India is not the only thing that will shake the world.
-India has a great potential also a great e-commerce market.
+India has great potential also a great e-commerce market.
 Continue being fascinated!

 Welcome To The Colorful World of India!

 India is the second country with the highest population after China with 1.2 billion people.
 This crowded country has an economy of 5.43 trillion dollars and has a growth of 4.7 percent in the GDP.
 India’s population is a young population with the 65.8 percentage group of 15 – 65 years.
 Also, the Indians are one of the most active countries when it comes to social media usage.
 The economy of India is flourishing every year and also its e-commerce market.
 The latest trends foreseen for the e-commerce market are:

 - The online grocery will be one of the hottest categories in 2015 since the trust of consumers have increased about online shopping,

 - Mobile shopping will be a key factor for the e-commerce market growth,

 - India Post will gain a better market share through its power in logistics,

 - Small scale retailers will find it hard to keep their place in the e-commerce market with the competition from Amazon, Alibaba, Snapdeal and Flipkart.
 The game has become the survival of the fittest but also the richest.

 In 2015 a government regulation for the e-commerce market and consumer law is expected.
 With unhappy customers who can suffer from bad consumer experiences, the government had decided to work on these issues to protect the consumers’ rights.